Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/09-e2e-githubaction-enterprise.md

 ## Running the workflow

-Now that we've defined our workflow and prepared everything, we can run it to deploy our landing zone and the petclinic application to Azure Spring Apps.
+Now that we've defined our workflow and prepared everything, we can run it to deploy our landing zone and the ACME Fitness Store application to Azure Spring Apps.
 Commit and push your changes to your repository, and go to the `Actions` tab of your repository to see the workflow running.
 It should take a few minutes to complete.
 A successful run using github actions should look like below: